IsuruMunasinghe98/dappa-clospo-maze-planning/README.md

 ---

-## Path Planning Simulation Results
+## Robot Traversal Simulation Results

-This repository includes Webots simulation videos of the e-puck robot navigating a 10×10 maze using:
+This includes Webots simulation of the e-puck robot navigating a 10×10 maze using:

 - **Left**: Standard A* algorithm
 - **Right**: Optimized path using DAPPA + CLOSPO + Bézier smoothing